Lise Funderburg: Career

 In 1996, she moved back to her hometown of Philadelphia, settling in Mt.
 Airy, another of the city’s longstanding integrated neighborhoods.
 In addition to writing and editing, Funderburg began teaching, mostly at the university level but also in public and private settings as well as one-on-one manuscript consultations through the Creative Nonfiction Foundation.
 Funderburg has taught at Ohio State University, Rutgers University-Camden, the Paris American Academy, and, since 2003, at the University of Pennsylvania.
 Her specialty is creative nonfiction workshops, with an emphasis on revision.
 In addition to manuscript consultations, Funderburg has been a project editor and long-term substitute editor with such publications as Vogue, Time Out New York, Garden Design, O, the Oprah Magazine, O at Home, Lucky, Mirabella, US Air, Self, and Mademoiselle.

 In 2004, Funderburg married John Reynolds Howard, father to Lise’s stepson.
 John Howard is an architect who appears from time to time in Funderburg’s essays and books, especially her 2008 social history/memoir, Pig Candy: Taking My Father South, Taking My Father Home (Free Press).
 Funderburg continues to write, teach and edit from her base in Philadelphia.
 She is also a public speaker, and has spoken at such venues as Colby College, Bard College, Bryn Mawr College, UC Santa Cruz, Community College of Philadelphia; New York University, The Southern Festival of Books, Rutgers University, Rhode Island College, Swarthmore College, and NonfictioNow.

+In 2019, The University of Nebraska Press published Apple, Tree: Writers on their Parents, a collection of original essays by writers such as Ann Patchett, Daniel Mendelsohn, Laura Van Den Berg, Mat Johnson, kyoko Mori, Sallie Tisdale, Bear Bergman, and Shukree Tilghman.
+Funderburg conceived of, commissioned, and edited this anthology as a way to showcase and reflect on that pivotal moment in life when people realize they have turned into their parents.

 Published work

-Lise Funderburg has written for publications including The New York Times, TIME, Newsday, The Nation, O, the Oprah magazine, The New York Observer, American Demographics, The Chicago Tribune, City Limits, Metropolis, Elle, Time Out New York, Mirabella, African American Review, Essence, Glamour, Hungry Mind Review, National Geographic, More, Country Living, Garden Design, The Nation, The Philadelphia Inquirer, and Chattahoochee Review.
+Lise Funderburg's journalism has appeared in publications including The New York Times, TIME, Newsday, The Nation, O, the Oprah magazine, The New York Observer, American Demographics, The Chicago Tribune, City Limits, Metropolis, Elle, Time Out New York, Mirabella, African American Review, Essence, Glamour, Hungry Mind Review, National Geographic, More, Country Living, Garden Design, The Nation, and The Philadelphia Inquirer.
+Her essays have been published in Threepenny Review, Harper's, New England Review, Cleaver, Brevity, GourmetLive, Chattahoochee Review, and elsewhere.
 Her book reviews have appeared in The New York Times Book Review, Newsday, Quarterly Black Review, Mirabella, The Washington Post, The San Francisco Chronicle, Salon, Hungry Mind Review, and The Philadelphia Inquirer.